MW 19x4 / N38 - neodymium magnet

 - They do not lose their power (of the magnet).
 After approximately 10 years, their strength decreases by only ~1% (theoretically),

-- Significant importance in the industry of new technologies – are utilized in hard drives, electric motors, medical apparatus or various technologically advanced devices.
+- Wide application in the industry of new technologies – find application in hard drives, electric drive mechanisms, medical apparatus and various technologically advanced devices.

 Disadvantages of neodymium magnets: